Las Meninas: Mirror and reflection

 The spatial structure and positioning of the mirror's reflection are such that Philip IV and Mariana appear to be standing on the viewer's side of the pictorial space, facing the Infanta and her entourage.
 According to Janson, not only is the gathering of figures in the foreground for Philip and Mariana's benefit, but the painter's attention is concentrated on the couple, as he appears to be working on their portrait.
 Although they can only be seen in the mirror reflection, their distant image occupies a central position in the canvas, in terms of social hierarchy as well as composition.
 As spectators, the viewer's position in relation to the painting is uncertain.
 It has been debated whether the ruling couple are standing beside the viewer or have replaced the viewer, who sees the scene through their eyes.
 Lending weight to the latter idea are the gazes of three of the figures—Velázquez, the Infanta, and Maribarbola—who appear to be looking directly at the viewer.

 The mirror on the back wall indicates what is not there: the king and queen, and in the words of Harriet Stone, "the generations of spectators who assume the couple's place before the painting".
 Writing in 1980, the critics Snyder and Cohn observed:

 In Las Meninas, the king and queen are supposedly "outside" the painting, yet their reflection in the back wall mirror also places them "inside" the pictorial space.

-Snyder proposes it is "a mirror of majesty" or an allusion to the mirror for princes.
+Snyder proposes that the painting is "a mirror of majesty" or an allusion to the mirror for princes.
 While it is a literal reflection of the king and queen, Snyder writes "it is the image of exemplary monarchs, a reflection of ideal character".
 Later he focuses his attention on the princess, writing that Velázquez's portrait is "the painted equivalent of a manual for the education of the princess—a mirror of the princess".

-The painting is likely to have been influenced by Jan van Eyck's Arnolfini Portrait, of 1434.
+The painting was likely influenced by Jan van Eyck's Arnolfini Portrait, of 1434.
 At the time, van Eyck's painting hung in Philip's palace, and would have been familiar to Velázquez.
 The Arnolfini Portrait also has a mirror positioned at the back of the pictorial space, reflecting two figures who would have the same angle of vision as does the viewer of Velázquez's painting; they are too small to identify, but it has been speculated that one may be intended as the artist himself, though he is not shown in the act of painting.
 According to Lucien Dällenbach:

-Jonathan Miller asks: "What are we to make of the blurred features of the royal couple?
-It is unlikely that it has anything to do with the optical imperfection of the mirror, which would, in reality, have displayed a focused image of the King and Queen".
-He notes that "in addition to the represented mirror, he teasingly implies an unrepresented one, without which it is difficult to imagine how he could have shown himself painting the picture we now see".